Right now only, you can buy the course for a 10% discount.

 AML Investigations and Case Management: How to Effectively Spot and Report Money Laundering

 Money laundering is a global problem, involving trillions of dollars annually and causing corruption and economic harm.
-Strict Anti-Money Laundering (AML) rules exist, with hefty penalties for non-compliance.
-It’s not just banks; now, many industries face risks.
-Penalties for financial crimes have increased, so businesses need robust AML protocols to stay clear of trouble.
+Strict regulatory compliance and Anti-Money Laundering (AML) rules exist, with hefty penalties for non-compliance.
+It’s not just banks; now, many industries face compliance risks.
+Penalties for financial crimes have increased, so businesses need robust AML protocols and compliance risk management to stay clear of trouble.

 Let’s dive deeper into this and learn more about AML investigations.